ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-11-26
+## 2024-11-27

-Tech exploration day
+Brainstorming new ideas

-> Software is eating the world.
+> Code like everybody is watching.

 *Auto-generated commit for activity tracking*